University of Valencia

 The university was founded in 1499, and currently has around 55,000 students.
-Most of the courses are given through the medium of Spanish, but the university has promised to increase the number of courses available in Valencian.
-Moreover, in some degrees part of the teaching is in English.
+Most of the courses are taught in Spanish, however their plan is to increase the number of courses available in Valencian and English as well.

 It is located in the Mediterranean Spanish baseline, in the city of Valencia which is the capital and most populous city of the autonomous community of Valencia and the third largest city in Spain, with a population of 829,705 in 2014.
 One of its campuses is located in the metropolitan area of Valencia, in the municipalities of Burjassot and Paterna.

 The current chancellor is María Vicenta Mestre Escrivá.